 2 ton 13 SEER Air Conditioner & Coil including labor, taxes, warranty:

 $3,000 – $4,000

 3 ton, 15 SEER Air Conditioner & Coil including labor, taxes, warranty:

 5 ton, 19 SEER Air Conditioner & Coil, including labor, taxes, warranty:

 $10,000 – $12,000

 Clearly, every home has unique variables that require different material and labor to accomplish a quality air conditioning installation.
 Hopefully this helps in your selection of the right vendor for your work.
-If we can help in any way, call us at 317.670.0171.
+If we can help in any way, or you’d like to get an air conditioner cost estimate from us, call or text us at 317.670.0171.